pleerock/microframework-winston/README.md

 ```

 This configuration will create 3 loggers: **default**, **consoleLogger** and **fileLogger**.
-You will be able to inject them by specifying a name parameter to `@Logger` annotation:
+You will be able to inject them by specifying a name parameter to `@Logger` decorator:

 ```typescript
 constructor(@Logger() defaultLogger: LoggerInstance,